What is the National Liquefied Petroleum Gas Project?

 The Government of Belize holds 25% – with no money invested by the GOB.
 The finance charges applicable to the project commenced in January of 2021.
 The Bond offering was the first of its kind in Belize and uses private sector funding to develop key national infrastructure with government participation from the very beginning, culminating in full Government of Belize ownership in 15 years.

 How does the Government of Belize participate in the Project?

 NGC (a Chapter 206 company) is the Project Developer; 25% is owned by the GOB.
 At the end of 15 years, NGC will exit the Project and the GOB will then own 100% of the Project facilities (marine terminal and wholesale depots).
-The GOB will have a seat on the Board of Directors of NGC and be involved in all the decision making by the company.
+The GOB has a seat on the Board of Directors of NGC.

 Is the Project creating a monopoly?

-While all the LPG entering the country will have to pass through the terminal, the sourcing of the LPG will be by tender in accordance with the tendering process established in the Finance and Audit Act.
-The current importers will not be locked out of this importation process but will be encouraged to participate in the tendering process.
-NGC will not be involved in retail distribution.
-So although NGC will be the sole importer, there will be competitive forces in play in supply to NGC and in the distribution and retail sector.
+While all the LPG entering the country passes through the National Marine Terminal, the sourcing of the LPG imports is via tender in accordance with the tendering process established in the Finance and Audit Act.
+Previous importers are not locked out of this importation process and are encouraged to participate.
+NGC is not involved in retail distribution.

-The Wholesale Pricing of the LPG will be regulated by the Belize Bureau of Standards (BBS) in accordance with the Pricing Methodology established under the LPG Act which provides for a price build up based on a Landed Cost, a Financing Fee, an Operations Fee, and a Regulatory Fee.
+The Wholesale Pricing of the LPG is regulated by the Belize Bureau of Standards (BBS) in accordance with the Pricing Methodology established under the LPG Act which provides for a price build up based on a Landed Cost, a Financing Fee, an Operations Fee, and a Regulatory Fee.

-The Regulatory fee provides a source of funding to the BBS to help in their regulatory efforts in the LPG industry.
+The Regulatory Fee provides a source of funding to the BBS to support regulatory activities in the LPG industry.